 Mid-range: In the $10 to $19 range, you’ll begin to find LED flameless taper candlesticks.
 Some single LED pillar candles may be larger in diameter or may come in sets of three to five with varying heights.
 Scented LED candles also begin to appear in this price range.
 Most sets have a remote control.
 The outer sheath of mid-range LED candles tends to look more realistic, and you’ll have your choice of exposed or hidden flames.

-Expensive: Above $19, you’ll find larger sets of LED candles.
+Expensive: Beyond $19, you’ll find larger sets of LED candles.
 A set of nine pillars in this price range, for example, ranges from four to nine inches in height, so you can arrange them artistically inside a fireplace or across a mantel.
 In this price range, candles also appear more decorative, with everything from textured birch-bark effects to silver- or gold-coated wax sheaths.

 To use an LED candle remote control, aim it at the candles to turn them on or off.
 Depending on your set, your remote may offer other features, such as changing colors, setting a timer, or altering the way the flame moves.

 If you lose or break your remote, you can still manually control each candle using the switch on the bottom of the candle.
-Contact the manufacturer to find out if you can purchase a replacement remote control.
+Contact the manufacturer to find out if you can get a replacement remote control.
 Most don’t offer this option, but there are a few that do.

 Q. Can LED candles made of real wax melt?